Vining Lab at Penn Dental Medicine

 DScD Student, Ortho Resident

-Jedtanut is a first-year Doctor of Science in Dentistry (DScD) student and Orthodontics resident at Penn Dental.
+Jedtanut is a fourth-year Doctor of Science in Dentistry (DScD) student and Orthodontics resident at Penn Dental.
 He graduated from Chulalongkorn University in Bangkok, Thailand.
 His research aims to uncover new insights into oral biology and advance related treatments.

 Dr. Hardik Makkar